Plastic milk bottle as compatible Jura container Hack

 The carafe uses a 6 mm wide and X cm long stainless steel tube.

-But my milk can is much deeper than the carafe container, so I need a similar tube but a longer version of it.
+But my milk bottle is much deeper than the carafe container, so I need a similar tube but a longer version of it.

 The adapter fits perfect on a 6 mm but also on an 8 mm tube.